stride3d/stride-docs/en/manual/scenes/create-a-scene.md

     TODO: IMAGE

-3. Name your scene.
+3. Name your scene and save it by pressing **Ctrl + S**.

+    TODO: IMAGE

 ## Create a blank scene at runtime

-In Stride, it's possible to create a blank scene while your game is running.
+In Stride, it's possible to create a blank scene while your game is running using the following code:

 ```csharp
 var scene = new Scene();